 - 1. Medical condition.
 Medical condition includes, but is not limited to, an injury, illness, or heat-related condition, cramping, or any condition that the player believes requires diagnosis or treatment.
 Medical condition also includes aggravation of a pre-existing condition. - 2.
 A Bleeding time out consists of up to 15 minutes to stop visible bleeding, clean up the court, and dispose of contaminated items. - 3.
 Each Coach must provide his/her own first aid supplies. - Additional information on medical and bleeding time outs can be found in USTA Regulation III.
+E.

-E. - Comment II.
+Comment II.
 J-1: How much time does a player receive for medical treatment?
-A player may receive 2 minutes for evaluation and 3 minutes for treatment.
-Total time cannot exceed 5 minutes. - Comment II.
+Total time for treatment cannot exceed 5 minutes.

+Comment II.
 J-2: Can a player receive treatment off court?
 If treatment requires the player being treated off court additional time is allowed for the player to leave and return to the court.
-No additional time for treatment (3 minutes) is allowed. - Comment II.
+No additional time for treatment (5 minutes) is allowed.

+Comment II.
 J-3: How many medical time-outs can a player receive?
 A player is allowed only one (1) stoppage of play (including match warm-up) for a medical time-out.
-If a player requires another medical time-out, (other than a bleeding time-out) they must retire. - Comment II.
+If a player requires another medical time-out, (other than a bleeding time-out) they must retire.

+Comment II.
 J-4: Can a player receive treatment during a changeover or set break?
 Yes.
 The treatment cannot delay the player from being ready to play within the prescribed time limits.
 If a delay occurs, the player is subject to Code Violations.
 (Section II.
 O,1,A-2).